 While it's true that balance transfer credit cards can be a great way to help you efficiently dwindle debt, always be sure to look at the offer details closely, as no transfer fees and 0 percent APR offers are generally just introductory offers and often require transfers to be made within certain time frames to qualify for the full benefits of the offers.

-Not everyone cares about having a credit card or about the rewards they offer, but there's no denying that there are some life situations where credit cards prove extra useful, if not essential.
+There are some life situations where no rewards credit cards prove extra useful, if not essential.

 Let's start with security.
 While some might argue that a debit card could be used in place of a credit card for online purchases, car rentals, hotel bookings, etc, if your card information is stolen and purchases are made without your permission, you'll quickly learn that debit and credit cards are treated very differently.